Analytics Connector Pack

 Magnolia provides out-of-the-box connectors to:

-You can also configure your own custom connector to another third-party tool.
+Your administrator can also configure a custom connector to another third-party tool.

 The Analytics Connector Pack provides a generic framework to retrieve the web analytics data from the connected third-party tools.

-The Analytics app enables editors and marketers to view analytics related to their content within Magnolia.
+The Analytics app enables editors and marketers to build dashboards and widgets, or charts, to view analytics related to their content within Magnolia.
 By having access to key analytics in the UI, you can make faster data-driven decisions about your content.

-Magnolia provides a dashboard of default metrics about your Magnolia installation to get you started.
+Magnolia provides an out-of-the-box dashboard of sample metrics about your Magnolia installation to illustrate what can be done.
 The example shows a pie, bar, line and word cloud chart.
 The charts look and feel like an integral part of the Magnolia user interface.

 Developers can define filters to drill down into the data displayed in the charts that are configured.
 When set, each filter is applied to all the charts in the dashboard simultaneously.
 For example, if you set a filter to display a given time range, all the charts display data for that time range.